 Sarashina Honten – A Gem of a Find in Wakayama

-We were getting hungry and after 30 minutes but what seems like an eternity of indecision and wandering around looking for a decent restaurant near JR Wakayama station we stumbled upon Sarashina Honten.
+We were getting hungry and after 30 minutes but what seemed like an eternity of indecision and wandering around looking for a decent restaurant near JR Wakayama station we stumbled upon Sarashina Honten.

 Now I can’t pinpoint exactly what Sarashina means.
 So if any of you fine readers out there that can tell me what it means I’d greatly appreciate it.
 But I found that “honten” 本店 means main restaurant.